PandaX-xT: a Multi-ten-tonne Liquid Xenon Observatory at the China Jinping Underground Laboratory

 The cryogenics and recirculation system provides cooling power for the LXe, while removing electronegative impurities with an active circulation loop and a purifier.
 The concept design is based on the successful operation of the cooling buses used in previous generations of PandaX~\cite{Gong:2012thh,Zhao:2020vxh}.
-A preliminary estimate of the total heat load on the cryogenic system for PandaX-xT is about 1300~W at 178~K. Therefore a 1500~W cooling power is needed to achieve accurate control of the saturated vapor pressure of liquid xenon.
-A customized cooling tower with at least two GM Cryocoolers (Cryomech AL600) will be used to maintain the low-temperature operations at 178~K. Alternative means of cooling such as liquid nitrogen~\cite{Giboni:2019fqo} will be incorporated via parallel cooling heads and loops.
+A preliminary estimate of the total heat load for PandaX-xT is about 1300~W at 178~K, including the radiation and conduction thermal loss of the IV (400~W), heat load of the gaseous circulation (100~W), and heat production by the frontend electronics ($\sim$800~W, if the option of cold electronics is adopted).
+A customized cooling tower with at least two GM Cryocoolers (Cryomech AL600, each with $\sim$900~W cooling power at 178~K) will provide needed cooling power during regular operation.
+At the beginning of the experiment, an additional 2.5~kW of assistant cooling power~\cite{ThermalManagement} will be needed to cool down the LS as well as the IV and OV to 178~K in 20~days.
+For this need, alternative means of cooling such as liquid nitrogen~\cite{Giboni:2019fqo} will be incorporated via parallel cooling heads and loops.
 In addition, to achieve a long electron lifetime in the drifting field ($>$2 ms, corresponding to an electronegative impurity level of $10^{-10}$~mol/mol), a sufficiently fast recirculation speed is needed on both the liquid and gaseous xenon.
-The traditional gas recirculation with hot purifiers ($\sim$100 standard liters per minute, or slpm) and heat exchangers can be used with a customized magnetically-coupled piston gas pump.
+The traditional gas recirculation with hot zirconium purifiers and heat exchangers can be used with a customized magnetically-coupled piston gas pump~\cite{Piston1,Piston2}.
+A few such loops operating in parallel can achieve a 500~standard liters per minute (slpm) flow rate.
 Moreover, since O$_{2}$ is usually the dominant contributor to the attenuation of ionized electrons in liquid xenon, the liquid xenon recirculation ($\sim$2~lpm) with a cryogenic pump and O$_{2}$ sorbent will be used in parallel.
-This approach has been demonstrated to work very effectively in XENONnT~\cite{XENON:2022ltv}.
+This approach has been demonstrated to work very effectively in XENONnT~\cite{XENON:2022ltv,Liquid_purity:2022}.
 Special measures of radon control will be taken to avoid introducing radon into the TPC through the recirculation loops.